Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

      - Contact Caching, Continuous Collision Detection, split collision detection into broad and narrow phase.

 10. **Particle Effect System**
     - Requires: `TransformComponent` and `ParticleEmitterComponent`.
     - Purpose:
       - The `Update` function maintain existing particles and emit new particles based on the `ParticleEmitterComponent`.
       - The `Render` function draw all the exiting particles.

 11. **Camera Follow System**
     - Requires: `TransformComponent` and `CameraFollowComponent`.
     - Purpose: System that handles camera movement to follow one or two players.
     - Features: Have dead zone and movement smoothening effect (via lerp).

 12. **Player System**
     - Requires: `PlayerComponent`.
     - Purpose: Emit `Player State Change` event so that other systems like `Particle Effect System` can act accordingly.

+13. **Trajectory System**
+    - Requires: `PlayerComponent`.
+    - Purpose: Calculate and renders the probable trajectory  of the ball before it is launched.